sfguest/sfguest.github.io/README.md

-# sfguest.github.io
+# username.github.io

-Our portfolio website
+This is a sample website built using HTML and CSS.